Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Rachel.
 Stop comparing yourself to Finn.
 You are not my Finn; Santana is not my Puck.
 This isn't high school.
 This is you and me, and I love you."
 She struggled for words.
 "I…I want to know where this leaves us.
 I need to know if you think we can get past this."
 Tears threatened yet again.

 Rachel didn't answer for quite some time.
 She waited, until the cigarette was burnt almost to the orange of its stick.
 Then she smashed it and breathed in the cold, fresh air, longing for the burn instead.

 "I'll stay the night with a friend," she informed her.
 "Tomorrow I'll retrieve my belongings.
 After that, I don't want to hear from either you or Santana again."

-She went for the sliding door, pocketing the lighter, and the blonde darted before her, choking out, "No!"
+She went for the sliding door, pocketing the lighter, and Quinn darted before her, choking out, "No!"

 She met her tearful gaze with stony eyes, waiting for her to explain her outburst.
 She didn't disappoint.